AmirHSoukhteh/BikeSale-Inventory-Analysis-SQL/README.md

 - Consider using a **rolling window** (e.g., last 30 days) for more accurate predictions
 - The query assumes **consistent sales patterns** (no seasonality adjustment)

-## 📄 License

-GPL-3.0 License - Free and open source software.

-This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](LICENSE) file for details.

-## 📞 Contact

-For questions or feedback, please open an issue on GitHub.

----

 **Hamrah Aval Academy** - Database Course Project